umairishaq/aws-container-devsecops-workshop/docs/01-env-setup.md

 **Time**: 15 minutes

 In the first module you will be configuring the initial pipeline and setting up the Anchore service which you will be integrating the pipeline with later on in this workshop.
-This module requires you to run two separate <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a> templates which will automate the creation of the pipeline and Anchore service.
+This module requires you to run two different <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a> templates which will automate the creation of the pipeline and Anchore service.
 You will then walk through each stage and manually configure the security testing.

 ## Deploy the Anchore service